AdobeDocs/analytics-platform.en/help/report-builder/report-builder-settings.md

 You can choose the language for the Report Builder UI.
 All supported Adobe Analytics languages are available.

-Choose a language from the drop-down menu to set the language displayed in the Report Builder hub.
+Choose a language from the drop-down menu to set the language displayed in the Report Builder UI.

 ![image file](./assets/image55.png)

 ## Troubleshooting

-Use the Troubleshooting setting to log all client/server data to local file.
+Use the Troubleshooting setting to log all client/server data to a local file.
 This option can help to resolve support tickets.

-To turn on troubleshooting and send date to a log file, click **Log report builder request to local file**.
+To send date to a log file, click **Log report builder request to local file**.